seclusioner/FDIP_HW/README.md

 ### Padding

-Padded like np.pad(..., mode='...') function

-Functions implementation so far:
+All padding functions are in `Padding.cpp` and define at `Padding.h`, to padded like python's np.pad(..., mode='...') function.

+Padding's mode:
-- Zero Padding
+- Constant Padding (have to give the constant value)
 - Edge Padding
 - Reflect Padding
+- Symmetric Padding
+- Max/Min Padding
+- Mean Padding
+- Median Padding

 ### Filters